 Typical Girls was the band’s calling card — a list of gender stereotypes that are still hanging around like a bad smell.
 Among Ari’s chants are that Typical Girls “Don’t create… don’t rebel/have intuition… can’t decide”, and “Typical girls get upset too quickly/ Typical girls can’t control themselves/ Typical girls are so confusing”, along with the straight-up face-palm question, “Who invented the typical girl?”

-The inherent rage in the song is offset by a backdrop that veers between bouncy ska and a minimal, infectious piano riff that hasn’t got old after 39 years — and the video of the girls prancing around a park bandstand in front of a load of empty deck chairs is just an added dollop of charm.
+The inherent rage in the song is offset by a backdrop that veers between bouncy ska and a minimal, infectious piano riff that hasn’t got old after four decades — and the video of the girls prancing around a park bandstand in front of a load of empty deck chairs is just an added dollop of charm.